konovod/myecs/README.md

 ### Iterating without filter
 Sometimes you just need to check if some component is present in a world.
 No need to create a filter for it - just use `world.component_exists?(SomeComponent)`

-You can also iterate over single component without creating Filter using `world.each_component`.
+You can also iterate over single component without creating Filter using `world.query`.
-This could be useful when iterating inside some `System#process`
+This could be useful when iterating inside `System#process`:
 ```crystal
 class FindNearestTarget < ECS::System
   def filter(world)